 Bay parking point of turn reference points

-When you have reached the reference point, stop the car.
-It is not compulsory to have to stop the car at this point, however by doing so it breaks the manoeuvre down into sections.
+You have reached the reference point and stopped the car.
+It is not compulsory to stop the car at this point, however by doing so it breaks the manoeuvre down into sections which makes things easier.
 It will also remind you to look at important areas that can be a deciding factor of if you pass or fail the driving test.

 Now that you have stopped at the reference point of turn, apply the hand brake if you are on a slope if you feel that the car may roll.
 At this point, you will need to steer the wheel briskly to full left lock.
 Before you do this or move the car, it is essential that you take a good look around to ensure the area is clear, then take a look in your right blind spot as the front of your car will swing out.
 Once you’re happy all is clear, look out of the rear windscreen, move the car gently backward.
 As soon as the car moves, steer full left lock.